Zakkkk/typing-guide-ssg/markdown/intermediates.md

 ### Developing Range

-Developing range may not be necessary if use the same layout in your everyday typing and depending on what you type out each day.
+Developing range may not be necessary if you use the same layout in your everyday typing and depending on what you type out each day.
 However, it may still be worth practising for you.
 Conveniently there is a plethora of resources for this.
 If you wish to stick with Monkeytype, I would advise using larger dictionaries like English 1k, English 10k, even English 450k, or your favourite programming language.
 Also consider using the punctuation setting.
 If you wish to look outside of Monkeytype I recommend [Entertrained](https://entertrained.app/), a site where you can type out books.
 For the goal of developing range, it may be more worthwhile repeating missed words.
 You should focus on typing these words out with high accuracy, and minimal resets.

 ### Developing Endurance